 - Align your personal values with those of your company

-While looking into the idea of fulfillment in the workplace one often will come across the organization, Great Place to Work®.
-This organisation has come to the conclusion, after millions of surveys and years of extensive research, that there are three important factors that need to exist in a good workplace:
+While looking into the idea of fulfillment in the workplace, you may come across the organization Great Place to Work®.
+After millions of surveys and years of extensive research, this organization has come to the conclusion that there are three important factors that need to exist in a good workplace.

 - Trust between coworkers and leaders.